superfly/docs/reference/private-networking.html.md

 #### Tips

-- If your app is deployed to multiple regions, you can also hit a different instance of the app based on region using curl [[region]].[[your app name]].internal:8080
+- If your app is deployed to multiple regions, you can also hit a different instance of the app based on region using `curl <region>.<my-app-name>.internal:8080`
 - In the example we pinged the same app we deployed, but try hitting another app in your network from within ssh console
-- Heads up: prefixing an internal network url request with http:// is fine, but obviously there aren't ssl certs issues for an private internal network so https:// won't work
+- Heads up: prefixing an internal network url request with `http://` is fine, but since ssl certs aren't issued for private internal networks, `https://` won't work

 ## Flycast - Private Load Balancing